ViBlog/autovalues/autovalue-intro.md

     // Comparison on identity, object 2 has not the same reference id than object 1 assertThat(object1 == object2).isFalse();

-    // Comparison on identity, object3 has the same reference id than object2 assertThat(object2 == object3).isTrue();
+    // Comparison on identity, object3 has the same reference id than object 2 assertThat(object2 == object3).isTrue();

     // Comparison on value, this assertion is valid too